-Re: Hearing on SSB 1099 to protect student associations at Iowa's public institutions of higher education
+Re: Hearing on HB 837 to protect religious student associations at Missouri's public

-Dear Chairperson Sinclair:
+Dear Chairman Dohrman:

-The Christian Legal Society supports SSB 1099, which will provide much needed protection for religious students' ability to meet on college campuses.
-By passing SSB 1099, the Legislature will conserve Iowans' taxpayer dollars by ensuring that it is not spent on the costly litigation that results when public universities adopt policies to exclude religious student groups from campus because they require their leaders to share their core religious beliefs.
+The Christian Legal Society supports HB 837, which will provide much needed protection for religious students' ability to meet on college campuses.
+By passing HB 837, the Legislature will conserve taxpayer dollars by ensuring that they are not spent on the costly litigation that could result if public universities adopted policies to exclude religious student groups from campus because they require their leaders to share their core religious beliefs.
+This problem has arisen on many college campuses in other states and, during the 2015-2016 academic year, at one public university in Missouri.

 Attached to this statement are actual letters from university officials or student government representatives to religious groups threatening to exclude religious groups from campus because of the religious groups' requirement that their leaders agree with the groups' religious beliefs.
 (Attachments B, C, D, E, G, I, and K).
-These letters exemplify the problem that SSB 1099 will remedy in Iowa.
-I respectfully request that this letter and its attachments be included in the record for the hearing on SSB 1099 before the Senate Education Committee, currently scheduled for February 6, 2019.
+These letters exemplify the problem that HB 837 will prevent in Missouri.
+I respectfully request that this letter and its attachments be included in the record for the hearing on HB 837 before the House Committee on Higher Education, currently scheduled for April 1, 2019.